jshaw990/PetFinderAnimalData/README.md

 PETFINDER_CLIENT = "<ADD YOUR CLIENT KEY HERE>" PETFINDER_SECRET = "<ADD YOUR SECRET KEY HERE>"
 ~~~
-5. Once the packages have been installed, run either of the two commands:
+5. Once the packages have been installed and you've added your Pet Finder keys, run either of the two commands:
 ~~~
 python -m pytest
 ~~~